abeltavares/nps_performance_analysis/README.md

 - Trend Analysis: Displays the trend of NPS scores over time, enabling identification of patterns, spikes, or drops.
 - Active Patient Base: Analyzes the fluctuations in the active patient base, indicating changes in patient retention and acquisition.
 - NPS by Session Count: Illustrates the correlation between NPS scores and the number of therapy sessions attended by patients.

-## Installation

-To use the SQL query, make sure you have a database system set up with the necessary table populated with relevant data.
-Modify the query if needed to match your database schema.

-To explore the Power BI dashboard, open the `NPS_Performance.pbix` file using Power BI Desktop.

 ## Usage